Christine-N-Mwaura/Portfolio-project/README.md

 #### {my portfolio site}
 #### By **{Christine Njeri}**
 ## Description
-{This application gives a brief description of me and my hobbies also my educational background.
+{This application gives a brief description of me and my hobbies also my educational background.https://christine-n-mwaura.github.io/Portfolio-project/#projects.
  }
 ## Setup/Installation Requirements
 * The links in the projects lead you to previous projects i've done in the past.
+* In order to view the code you require a text editor for example Visual studio code, atom or any other text editor you prefer.

 {Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 Do I need to install any dependencies?
 How should I set up my databases?
 Is there other code this app depends on?}
 ## Known Bugs